Plingaas/UR10-IFCO-Crate-Picking/readme.md

-# UR10 IFCO Crate Picking
+# Automated IFCO Crate Picking

-Autonomous robotic system for picking IFCO crates using a UR10 robot, developed for Solwr.
+Automatic robotic system for picking IFCO crates using a UR10 robot, developed for Solwr.

 ## Overview